OneTimeCodeField *⃣

 }

-1. We are declaring our OneTimeCodeField to be as UIControl just like UITextField.
+- We are declaring our OneTimeCodeField to be as

-2. Then we declare some FieldState for rendering text states at particular location.
+FieldStatefor rendering text states at particular location. - We define

 class OneTimeCodeField: UIControl {